 Admission to the program is based on image portfolio examination and academic achievement.
 If you think that our program might fit your needs or you would like to know more, come and see us and talk to our faculty and students.

 No specific high school course is required to pursue a concentration in Art, however a visual art or recognized equivalent is strongly recommended.
-A prepared portfolio of images is mandatory for entry in the BFA program.
+A prepared portfolio of images is mandatory for entry in the Bachelor of Fine Art (Visual Art) program.

 Go to Choose Your First Year Courses for more information